Skip to main content

 Security by Default

-BYOK credential management (ADR-011) encrypts keys at rest.
+BYOK credential management (ADR-011) encrypts keys at rest with AES-256-GCM, scrypt key derivation, and AAD-bound ciphertext.
+Credential operations are instrumented with Prometheus metrics and structured correlation IDs.
 API security (ADR-014) uses timing-safe comparison and token bucket rate limiting.
 Device authentication uses per-device SHA-256 tokens.
 These are not bolt-on features — they were designed into the architecture from the start.

 ADR Deep Dives